Makati: Local government

 Makati is classified as a highly urbanized city (HUC).
 The city government is based at the Makati City Hall complex in Poblacion, with the new Makati City Hall building serving as its main seat.
 The mayor is the chief executive and is a member of the Metro Manila Council.
 The mayor is assisted by the vice mayor, who presides over a legislative council consisting of 18 members: 8 councilors from the 1st district, 8 councilors from the 2nd district, the President of the Sangguniang Kabataan (Youth Council) Federation representing the youth sector, and the President of the Association of Barangay Chairmen (ABC) as barangay sectoral representative.
 The council is in charge of creating the city's policies in the form of Ordinances and Resolutions.

 The incumbent mayor is Nancy Binay, the daughter of former mayor and former Vice President Jejomar Binay, of the United Nationalist Alliance.
 Romulo "Kid" Peña Jr., a member of the Nationalist People's Coalition, is the incumbent vice mayor.
-Current district representatives of the city to the House of Representatives are Monique Lagdameo for the 1st district, and Dennis Almario for the 2nd district, both members of the Makatizens United Party.
+Current district representatives of the city to the House of Representatives are Monique Lagdameo for the 1st district, and Alden Almario for the 2nd district, both members of the Makatizens United Party.

 Seal of Makati

 The current seal of Makati, adopted in August 1995, composes of the old outline map of Makati containing 33 rays, green buildings, a church, and a river.
-Those were first used on Makati's final municipal seal from 1990 to 1995.
+Those were first used on Makati's final municipal seal from 1990 to 1995, following the ratification of the 1987 Constitution of the Philippines.

 The map of Makati is in golden yellow color which represents wealth and prosperity.
-The rays represent the 33 barangays of Makati (including the 10 Embo barangays ceded to Taguig in 2023) which are described to be "surging forward to a brighter future".
+The rays represent the 33 barangays of Makati, which include the 10 Embo barangays ceded to Taguig in 2023, and are described to be "surging forward to a brighter future".
+The count was 32 when introduced in 1995, until a 33rd ray was added due to the establishment of Barangay Rizal.
 The buildings are in green, symbolizing life which is described to reflect a "new progressive" Makati.
 The church represents the oldest church of Makati, the Nuestra Señora de Gracia, which was used by Filipino revolutionaries against the Spaniards in 1896 and the Americans in 1898.
 The waves represent the tide which came from the phrase "Makati na, Kumakati na" which means ebbing tide in Tagalog.
+The two five-pointed stars on either side represent the city's legislative districts.